-Giving back to the community is an important part of our work.
-Oceanit believes that access to education and technology is a necessity and works to close the learning gap, providing students and the community with the power to discover better possibilities.
+Giving back to our community is an important part of our work.
+Oceanit believes that access to education and technology is a necessity and we work hard to close the learning gap, providing students and the community with the power to discover better possibilities.
 We have worked to build the technology industry in Hawaii by coaching students in robotics and other science, technology, engineering, and math (STEM) programs.
-As the founding co-organizer of Stanford’s Design Thinking program in Hawaii, we have helped businesses and organizations to address new technology adoption, product realization, and business processes.
+As the founding co-organizer of Stanford’s Design Thinking program in Hawaii, we have helped businesses and organizations to address new technology adoption, product realization, change management, and to rethink business processes.

 In 2016, Oceanit staffers: